 When we visit Rurikoin Temple, we immediately notice that it differs from the usual temples in Kyoto.
 This uniqueness can be traced back to its history, as Rurikoin Temple surprisingly began as a villa.

 Originally, Rurikoin Temple was a villa named "Kikaku-tei" (喜鶴亭), belonging to Prince Sanjō Sanetomi (1837-1891), a prominent imperial court noble and politician during Japan's Meiji period.
 In the 1930s, the villa underwent renovation by master architect Nakamura Sotoji (中村外二), who employed the sukiya-zukuri architectural style.
 During this renovation, the gardens were designed by Toemon Sano (佐野藤右衛門), a renowned garden designer of the time.
-These gardens are integral to Rurikoin's charm and are celebrated for their serene beauty, which changes with the seasons.
+These gardens are integral to Rurikoin Temple's charm and are celebrated for their serene beauty, which changes with the seasons.

 (Kyoto City Guide | The Green Beauty of Rurikoin Temple in Early Summer - dans le gris)

 The window views of Rurikoin Temple in early summer.
-Photo courtesy of Dans Le Gris.

 (Kyoto City Guide | The Green Beauty of Rurikoin Temple in Early Summer - dans le gris)